MicrosoftDocs/learn/learn-pr/student-evangelism/void-detection-edge-devices-lva/includes/8-exercise-upload-video-edge-device.md

 After uploading the video to RTSP simulator, you can access the RTSP stream of your video through ***rtsp://rtspsim:554/media/<video_name>***.

-For this example, it'll be ***rtsp://rtspsim:554/media/scenario4-empty-shelf-alert.mkv***.
+For this example, it will be ***rtsp://rtspsim:554/media/scenario4-empty-shelf-alert.mkv***.
 Make a note of RTSP URL.